By Rainer Wichmann firstname.lastname@example.org (last update: Dec 29, 2009)

 - perform scanning in order to locate other vulnerable hosts on the network,

-- install an FTP server (serving from a nonstandard, non-privileged port) to distribute illegal content (e.g. pirated software or movies),
+- install a file sharing server (serving from a nonstandard, non-privileged port) to distribute illegal content (e.g. pirated software or movies),

 - use the host as a spam relay, or